火爆社区

 : Refunds are based on a schedule determined by date of withdrawal.

-The registration and withdrawal procedures are detailed in the University catalog.
+Withdrawal Procedure: The registration and withdrawal procedures are detailed in the University catalog.

-Students who receive Title IV financial aid (federal loans, federal grants, etc.) and withdraw, drop out, or are dismissed are subject to a calculation to determine the amount of federal aid that was “earned” and “unearned” for the semester.
+Return of Federal Aid Funds (Title IV): Students who receive Title IV financial aid (federal loans, federal grants, etc.) and withdraw, drop out, or are dismissed are subject to a calculation to determine the amount of federal aid that was “earned” and “unearned” for the semester.
 Students should contact the 火爆社区 Financial Aid office for assistance.

 Please contact the Office of Grants at grants@harding.edu or 501-279-5455 for more information regarding Harding's research policies.